MrezaSherkati/MRSherkati/index.md

 - **Designing a Cache Simulator:** Implemented a Cache Simulator with C Programming Language.

+- **Designing a Full Adder gate with DNA:** Implemented a Full adder gate using DNA Strand Displacement with Visual DSD tool.

 - **Graphical Chess Java Game:** Advanced Programming course project.
 A multi-player game written in Java Programming language, with a user-friendly graphical user interface.